Grado Labs SR80e Review | UNREAL?

 Pros

 - Tight bass.
-I was pleasantly surprised that for being a bass lean headphone, these more than satisfied and I found myself not desiring more.
+I was pleasantly surprised that for being a bass lean headphone, these were more than satisfactory and I found myself not desiring more.

 - They handle fast tracks and lots of instruments well.